Klosmi/Java-Basics/JS-examples-definitions.md

 ## [Functions](https://www.learnjavaonline.org/en/Functions)
 Creating a functions
-- it specifies the __return type__ of the function: some returns a value, some returns nothing.
+- we have to specify the __return type__ of the function: some returns a value, some returns nothing.

 <br>